Behavioral Health Advocates Celebrate ‘Topping Off’ of Bright Path Center

 • Help Brighten the Holidays for Local Families in Need

-With your support, Lenape Valley Foundation (LVF) aims to make the holidays a little brighter for those in need through its Holiday Assistance Program, an annual effort made possible by donors and volunteers.
-Ways You Can Help: "Adopting" a Person/Family: Complete the donor form to…
+Helping over 500 community members in need during the holiday season.
+With your help, Lenape Valley Foundation (LVF) aims to make the holidays a little brighter for those in need through its Holiday Assistance Program, an annual effort made possible by generous donors.
+Great news!…

 • LVF Welcomes New Board Member Denise O’Donnell